michaelalex94536/GRCProjects/OOK_Rx_simulator/README.md

 ![Signals](https://github.com/michaelalex94536/GRCProjects/blob/main/Images/OOK_Rx_Simulator_Constellation.png)

-To receive and demodulate an OOK signal successfully in the real world, we need to determine the symbol time - the duration of a 1 or a 0, as well as lock-in to the correct modulation frequency AND phase.
+To receive and demodulate an OOK signal successfully in the real world, we need to lock-in to the correct modulation frequency AND phase.
+More on this as we go along.